Software design pattern: Related

-Software Architecture Style refers to a high-level structural organization that defines the overall system organization, specifying how components are organized, how they interact, and the constraints on those interactions.
+A high-level, structural organization that defines the overall system organization, specifying how components are organized, how they interact, and the constraints on those interactions.
 Architecture styles typically include a vocabulary of component and connector types, as well as semantic models for interpreting the system's properties.
 These styles represent the most coarse-grained level of system organization.
 Examples include Layered Architecture, Microservices, and Event-Driven Architecture.